 Despite what these magazines would have you believe, only a tiny fraction of the population can afford to travel this way.
 Other magazines and websites heavily promote cruises and large group tours.
 These options are more affordable, but they are not for the traveler who wants to really explore an area and a culture in depth.

 It is important to remember that travel magazines are driven by advertising.
 If everyone is going to Prague and those hotels are spending money on ads, it doesn’t make much sense for them to write about the dirt-cheap hotels in the rural Moravia region.
 If Luang Prabang, Laos finds itself graced by a new luxury hotel, however, you will soon be reading about this city as “the hot place to go this year.”
 Ignore the hype and the pretty pictures and follow these guidelines to getting more from your money every time.

 Eat Where the Locals Eat

 This concept seems so simple, but most tourists are too ignorant or scared to follow it.
-If you want to benefit from local prices and local knowledge about which restaurants are the best in a given area, ask real people who live there, not a hotel concierge.
+If you want to benefit from local prices and local knowledge about which restaurants are the best in a given area, ask real people who live and eat there, not a hotel concierge.
 Avoid the tourist institutions and sample what makes a place special.
 Both your taste buds and your wallet will be happier.

-Stay in Locally Owned Hotels
+Stay in Locally Owned Hotels and Accommodations

 If you’re a backpacker on a budget, you’re probably following this rule already.
 For those with more money to spend, however, it’s important to remember that supporting the local hotel economy is good for local business and is good for your travel budget.
-In nearly every case, a small, privately owned hotel will provide better service and better rates than a hotel that is part of an international conglomerate.
+In nearly every case, a small, privately owned hotel or accommodation will provide better service and better rates than a hotel that is part of an international conglomerate.

 Know what’s Hot—and Not